nosarthur/nosarthur.github.io/_drafts/bar.md

 $$\frac{Q_0}{Q_1}=\frac{\int d\mathbf q e^{-\beta H_0} e^{\beta H_1}e^{-\beta H_1}}{Q_1} = \left<e^{-\beta\Delta H}\right>_1$$

-where $$\Delta H\equiv H_0 - H_1$$ and the ensemble average is done on system 1.
+where $$\Delta H\equiv H_0 - H_1$$ is the energy difference, the brackets denote ensemble average, and the ensemble average is done on system 1.
 Often times, the kinetic energies of the two systems are either equal or can be related by some simple relationship.
 For simplicity, I will assume their kinetic energies are equal in this post.
+In that case, only potential energies are of concern.

-Similarly, we can make the ensemble average to occur on system 0 as well.
+Similarly, we can make the ensemble average on system 0 as well.
 Thus we have

 $$\frac{Q_0}{Q_1}=\left<e^{-\Delta U}\right>_1=\frac{1}{\left<e^{\Delta U} \right>_0}$$